klee/klee.github.io/getting-involved.md

 ---
 layout: default
 title: Getting Involved
-subtitle: Contribute to KLEE Development
+subtitle: KLEE Developer Policy and Guide
 slug: getting-involved
-lead: If you are interested in following development of KLEE, or would like to contribute, here are some resources that may prove useful.
+lead: If you are interested in contributing to KLEE, here is some relevant information.
 ---

+## License and Copyright

+KLEE is made available under the liberal [UIUC open source license](https://opensource.org/licenses/UoI-NCSA.php).
+All contributors to the KLEE codebase agree to release their contributions under this license.

+The copyright for the code is held by the individual contributors of the code under the terms of KLEE's license.

 ## Mailing Lists